sopra-fs23-group-12/4Bubbles_Client/README.md

 * **Roy Rutishauser** - [GitHub](https://github.com/royru)
 * **Dennis Huber** - [GitHub](https://github.com/devnnys)

+## Contributing

+Please read [contributions.md](https://github.com/sopra-fs23-group-12/4Bubbles_Server/blob/main/contributions.md) for details of our task history.

+## Acknowledgments

+* This project was build on the basis of the [SoPra Template FS23](https://github.com/HASEL-UZH/sopra-fs23-template-client) provided by the University of Zurich for the
+  Software Engineering Lab (Softwarepraktikum) course supervised by [Professor Thomas Fritz](https://www.ifi.uzh.ch/en/hasel/people/fritz.html).
+* Special Thanks also to our Teaching Assistant [Valentin Hollenstein](https://github.com/v4lentin1879)
+* We are also very grateful to the creators and contributors of the external API [Open Trivia Database](https://opentdb.com/) which we used as source for our questions

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-* This project was build on the basis of the [SoPra Template](https://github.com/HASEL-UZH/sopra-fs23-template-client) FS23 provided by the University of Zurich for the
-  Software Engineering Lab (Softwarepraktikum) course supervised by Professor Thomas Fritz
-* Special Thanks also to our Teaching Assistant [Valentin Hollenstein](https://github.com/v4lentin1879)